infobiotech/php-json-cache/README.md

 ## Why JSON?

 In some situations, remote web hosts do not support (or do not allow to install) major cache drivers.
+JSON objects allow to set/get key-value items.

 ## Strategy